mne-tools/mne-bids/paper/paper.md

 EEG [@Pernet2019], and iEEG [@Holdgraf2019].

-BIDS prescribes how complex experiment data should be structured and which metadata should be encoded next to the raw data.
+BIDS prescribes how complex experiment data should be structured and which metadata should be present next to the raw data.
 This set of guidelines allows users to reap several benefits, such as:

 1. **sharing data within a lab and between labs:** Through reading the BIDS